 Lily: Mom, please…

 Delores: Don’t Mom please me!
 Susan, he thinks he is leaving you but you are leaving him, do you understand?
-Look you at you, Susan, you’re (takes a real look at Susan for the first time and sees a sniveling, badly dressed woman whose hair is pinned back and face is plain.
+Look at you, Susan, you’re (takes a real look at Susan for the first time and sees a sniveling, badly dressed woman whose hair is pinned back and face is plain.
 To Lily.
 Quietly): Help!

 Lily: Woman who could get any man she wants.
 Isn’t that right, Mom?

 Delores: No. (Susan starts to cry again.)
-I mean in time if we do something with her hair and put make up on that face and she lost some weight and she got a personality and then (beat) maybe.
+I mean in time if we do something with her hair and put make up on her face and she lost some weight and she got a personality and then (beat) maybe.

 Lily: So what you’re saying is if Susan becomes a completely different person she can maybe get another man?